bglidwell/strapi-plugin-moesif/README.md

 - Add MOESIF_APPLICATION_ID to your environment variables

 ## Heroku
-If using Heroku, simply install the Moesif application as an add on to your server, the MOESIF_APPLICATION_ID veriable will be automatically created and managed by Heroku.
+If using Heroku, simply install the Moesif application as an add-on.
+The MOESIF_APPLICATION_ID environment variable will be automatically created and managed by Heroku.